areksoulahian/Template-generator/readme.md

 - Hard coded html index file ( complete )
 - - need to figure out to dynamically serve
-- Dockerize to connect to database easier ( incomplete )

 - use dotenv for database config ( complete )
 - sequalize and mongoose question ( complete )
 - script for test mocha jest and for lint ( complete )

+### make these template files into a javascript export file to handle conditionals

-- typescript templates for typescript ( incomplete )
+- typescript templates for typescript ( complete-ish )
-- connect socket to server in templates ( incomplete )
+- connect socket to server in templates ( complete-ish )
-- properly integrate the database with server files ( incomplete )
+- properly integrate the database with server files ( complete-ish )

+- Dockerize to connect to database easier ( incomplete )